juanmb/nextdriver/README.md

 ## Compiling

-The code can be compiled and uploaded to the Arduino board using `make`.
 The provided Makefile requires [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile) to work.
 In Debian/Ubuntu/Mint, you can install it with

     sudo apt install arduino-mk

+If you downloaded `Arduino-Makefile` to a custom location (other than `/usr/share/arduino`), you must indicate the correct directory by modifying the `ARDMK_DIR` variable in the `Makefile.avr` or `Makefile.sam`.

+The code can be compiled and uploaded to the Arduino board using

+    make
+    make upload

 Of course, you can also program the Arduino board using the Arduino IDE.

+### Compiling for Arduino Due

+Download the toolchain for SAM boards using the Boards Manager in the Arduino IDE.

+Comment the line `include Makefile.avr` and discomment the line `include Makefile.sam` in the `Makefile`.

 ## Schematics